 Straitoplane – A double surface, face jointing planer-without pressure- developed by the Oliver Machinery Co.

-Stripe – A grain pattern often seen in tropical hardwoods caused by the spiral growth formation in the trunk.
+Stripe – A grain pattern that is often seen in tropical hardwoods caused by the spiral growth formation in the trunk.

 Surface Check – The separation of the wood fibers producing small, shallow, lengthwise separation of wood along the board’s surface.

-Surface Measure (SM) – Measuring method used for hardwood grade inspection.
+Surface Measure (SM) – A measuring method used for hardwood grade inspection.
 Same as square footage.
 Surfacing – See S2S

 Tally – A record of the number of pieces and footage by grade.

 Tolerance – Judgmental decisions for acceptable “give or take” variance from rules and dimension specifications.